Page Reviewed / Updated - October 02, 2020

 CCSP is short for Community Care Services Program.
 Under this waiver, participants can receive a variety of medical and non-medical supports that help them remain independent.
 Services might include adult day health care, meal delivery, and personal emergency response systems, to name a few.
-This program allows for self-direction of personal care services, meaning individuals can choose their care provider.
+This program allows for self-direction of personal care services.
+This means individuals can choose their care provider.
 Learn more here.

 SOURCE is an acronym for Service Options Using Resources in a Community Environment.
 The SOURCE waiver provides a higher level of medical attention, but less services in support of independent living.
 Via this wavier, benefits include skilled nursing services and 24-hour medical access.
 Note that SOURCE is now available statewide.
 Details available here.

-In Georgia in 2019, Long Term Care Medicaid considers the applicant's financial status, in addition to their functional need.
-The monthly income limit for a single applicant is limited to $2,313.
-The value of their financial assets, excluding their vehicle, their home (given the applicant or their spouse lives in it and the equity value of the home is not greater than $585,000), household furnishings, and personal belongings cannot be greater than $2,000.
+In Georgia in 2020, Long Term Care Medicaid considers the applicant's financial status, in addition to their functional need.
+The monthly income limit for a single applicant is limited to $2,349.
+The value of one’s financial assets, excluding their vehicle, their home (given the applicant lives in it and has an equity interest in the home no greater than $595,000 or has a spouse that lives in it), household furnishings, and personal belongings cannot be greater than $2,000.

 Married applicants have similar requirements, except in the case where one spouse is applying and the other is not.
 In this situation, there are two rules created to enable the non-applicant spouse to afford to continue living independently: The Minimum Monthly Maintenance Needs Allowance (MMMNA) and the Community Spouse Resource Allowance (CSRA).

 The MMMNA is the minimum amount of income a non-applicant spouse is allowed to have each month.
 If the non-applicant’s income falls under this amount, the applicant spouse is able to supplement the non-applicant’s income with his or her own.
-In 2019, the applicant spouse can transfer up to $3,160.50 / month to their non-applicant spouse.
-The CSRA is a certain amount of assets that a non-applicant spouse, also referred to as a community spouse, is able to retain rather than be required to “spend down” for the applicant spouse to qualify for Medicaid.
-As of 2019, this figure can be as much as $126,420.
+In 2020, the applicant spouse can transfer up to $3,216 / month to their non-applicant spouse.
+The CSRA is a certain amount of assets that a non-applicant spouse, also referred to as a community spouse, is able to keep rather than be required to “spend down” for the applicant spouse to qualify for Medicaid.
+As of 2020, this figure can be as much as $128,640.

 Services provided under HCBS that can reduce costs include congregate meals, home delivered meals, respite care, homemaker services (assistance with light household tasks), and sometimes personal care and personal emergency response services (PERS).
 Learn more.

 Statewide, two programs exist that can also reduce the cost of care; GeorgiaCares and LIHEAP.
-GeorgiaCares helps residents reduce their cost of prescription drugs by assisting them in understanding their Medicare benefits, as well as to navigate the confusing world of prescription drug assistance programs.
+GeorgiaCares helps residents reduce their cost of prescription drugs by assisting them in understanding their Medicare benefits.
+It also helps navigate the confusing world of prescription drug assistance programs.
 LIHEAP, also called the Low Income Home Energy Assistance program, helps low-income residents, especially the aged, with their energy costs for heating and cooling their homes.
 Regular and emergency benefits are available via this program.